The Dangers of Mixing Alcohol & Adderall: The New Party Drug

 - Extreme mood swings

 Recreational use of Adderall is dangerous.
 Combining it with alcohol, even if you have a legitimate prescription for Adderall, is even riskier.
+In order to prevent these side effects and symptoms, as well as eventual addiction, treatment should be sought.
 It isn’t worth putting your life on the line for one night of so-called ‘fun’.

 “Dangers of Mixing Adderall and Alcohol” – Healthline.com